MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-2016.md

 - When users query your search index in Office 365, they get unified search results from both on-premises and Office 365 content.

-For more information about cloud hybrid search, see the public Microsoft cloud hybrid search program on [Microsoft Office connection](https://go.microsoft.com/fwlink/p/?LinkID=624235&amp;clcid=0x409).
+For more info about cloud hybrid search, see the public Microsoft cloud hybrid search program on [Microsoft Office connection](https://go.microsoft.com/fwlink/p/?LinkID=624235&amp;clcid=0x409).

-For more information, see [Plan for hybrid OneDrive for Business](/sharepoint/hybrid/plan-hybrid-onedrive-for-business).
+For more info, see [Plan for hybrid OneDrive for Business](/sharepoint/hybrid/plan-hybrid-onedrive-for-business).

-For more information about the hybrid solutions available today, please visit the [SharePoint Hybrid Solutions Center](https://go.microsoft.com/fwlink/p/?LinkID=613711).
+For more info about the hybrid solutions available today, visit the [SharePoint Hybrid Solutions Center](https://go.microsoft.com/fwlink/p/?LinkID=613711).

 ### Identify and search for sensitive content in both SharePoint Server 2016 and OneDrive documents
 <a name="sensitive"> </a>